Study exchange scholarships

 For a student to be eligible for the ‘Margaret Westwood Travel Bursary’ (valued at £500) he/she must be a home student preparing to undertake a semester or a full year of study either in a US or a Canadian partner university.

 To qualify for this bursary, the criteria for assessment are as follows:

-The Global Engagement Office will invite the eligible students to apply and the successful candidate will be selected by a panel.
+The International Engagement Office will invite the eligible students to apply and the successful candidate will be selected by a panel.

 Katarina Pogmore, a Hospitality & Tourism Management student, was awarded the Margaret Westwood Travel Grant in 2015/16 which enabled her to study at Ryerson University, Toronto for one semester.